 28. A physician must, except in an emergency, obtain free and enlightened consent from the patient or his legal representative before undertaking an examination, investigation, treatment or research.

 29. A physician must ensure that the patient or his legal representative receives explanations pertinent to his understanding of the nature, purpose and possible consequences of the examination, investigation, treatment or research which he plans to carry out.
 He must facilitate the patient's decision-making and respect it.

 30. A physician must, with respect to research subjects or their legal representative, ensure :

 (1) that each subject is informed of the research project's objectives, its advantages, risks or disadvantages for the subject, the advantages provided by the usual care, if applicable, as well as the fact, as the case may be, that the physician will derive a material gain from enrolling or keeping the subject in the research projects;

 (2) that free and enlightened written consent, which is revocable at all times, is obtained from each subject before he begins his participation in the research project or when there is any significant change in the research protocol.

 31. A physician must, before undertaking his research on humans, obtain approval of the project by a research ethics committee that respects existing standards, notably in its composition and procedures.
 He must also ensure that all those collaborating with him in the

 research project are informed of his ethical obligations.

 MEDICAL MANAGEMENT AND FOLLOW-UP

-32. A physician who has undertaken an examination, investigation or treatment of a patient must provide the medical follow-up required by the patient's condition, following his intervention, unless he has ensured that a colleague or other competent professional can do so in his place.
+32. A physician who has undertaken an examination, investigation or treatment of a patient must provide the medical follow-up required by the patient's condition, following his intervention, unless he has ensured that another physician, another professional or another authorized person can do so in his place.

-33. A physician who wishes to refer a patient to another physician must assume responsibility for that patient until the new physician takes responsibility for the latter.
+33. A physician who refers a patient to another physician must assume responsibility for that patient until that other physician takes responsibility for the latter.

 35. A physician who can no longer provide the